johangenis/CarND-Semantic-Segmentation/README.md

   - epochs: 160
   - batch_size: 8

-Training was stopped as soon as the loss was less than 0.005:
+Training was stopped as soon as the loss was less than 0.005 as per the below excerpt:

-**EPOCH 124 Loss: 0.004
+#### EPOCH 124 Loss: 0.004
-**Stopping, loss is: 0.004, less than set threshold of 0.005.
+#### Stopping, loss is: 0.004, less than set threshold of 0.005.

-## Results

-Loss per batch tends to average below 0.200 after two epochs and below 0.100 after ten epochs.
-Average loss per batch at epoch 20: 0.054, at epoch 30: 0.072, at epoch 40: 0.037, and at epoch 50: 0.031.

-### Samples
+### Results on images

-Below are a few sample images from the output of the fully convolutional network, with the segmentation class overlaid upon the original image in green.
+Below are a few sample images from the output of the FCN

 ![sample1](./sample1.png)
 ![sample2](./sample2.png)